In this lesson we’re going to cover:

 - Send a template share link so that someone can either view your template, run a checklist from it or download that template to their own organization: Sharing a template

-- Share a public checklist or embed it into your website: Public checklists
+- Share a public template or embed it into your website: Public checklists

 Pro Tip: If you want to follow someone’s progress when they complete a checklist, invite them as a guest.
 If you only want to collect their responses, you don’t need to invite them into your organization.
 You can send them a checklist run link and they appear as an anonymous user.